parob/graphql-api/docs/quickstart.rst

 Once you've built your **Schema**, you'll probably want to serve it over the internet.

-The ObjectQL library won't actually handle any of this part, but the **Schema** that ObjectQL produces is identical to the **Schema** used in some other Python GraphQL frameworks.
+The ObjectQL library won't actually handle any of this part, but the **Schema** that ObjectQL produces is identical to the **Schema** used in other Python GraphQL frameworks.
 This means that we can use existing HTTP tools with the **Schema** to serve it.

 Here are some examples with popular frameworks.